hackall360/hackall360.github.io/README.md

 2. Click **Run workflow**.
 3. Select the desired branch (defaults to `main`) and confirm.

-The workflow will restore cached project data when available and only call the GitHub API if a fresh snapshot is required, helping stay well within API rate limits.
+With the automatic sync integrated into Astro, the site can also be built and deployed manually without relying on GitHub Actions.
+The workflow remains available for convenience—it restores cached project data when available and only calls the GitHub API if a fresh snapshot is required, helping stay well within API rate limits.

 ## Development